VictorUmunna/Car-Price-Prediction/README.md

 * The count of the number of cars with different car transmission types
 ![Car transmission distribution](/images/distribution-of-car-transmission.png)

-* The word cloud of all car manufacturers.
+* The word cloud viaualization of car manufacturers.

 ![Car manufacturer wordcloud](/images/cast.png)